Slow Roasted Whole Chicken

 Instructions

 1. BEFORE YOU START: An optional step for crisper skin is to pat the chicken dry, sprinkle with the seasonings, as directed below, and then place the chicken on a baking rack that has been set over a baking dish or rimmed baking sheet.
 Then refrigerate, uncovered, for at least 4 hours or, ideally, overnight.
-This “dry brine” technique will give the seasoning time to permeate the chicken and help dry out the skin, and dry skin = crispier skin.
+This "dry brine" technique will give the seasoning time to permeate the chicken and help dry out the skin.
+Dry skin equals crispier skin, plus the process enables the chicken to retain more of its natural moisture when cooked.

 2. Prepare the chicken: Remove the pack of giblets from the chicken.
 Save for use in homemade stock, if desired.
 Pat the chicken dry, and place it in a roasting pan.
 (I often use a 9×13 Pyrex baking dish; you may set the chicken on a rack, but this is not mandatory.
 The increased airflow will create crisper skin on the bottom, especially if you followed the dry brine step above.)
 Place the onion and lemon halves in the cavity of the chicken and sprinkle salt, pepper, and thyme all over the inside and outside.
-(Helpful seasoning hint: I use ½ teaspoon salt, and about ¼ teaspoon each black pepper and dried thyme per pound of chicken.)
+(Helpful seasoning hint: I use ½ teaspoon salt, and about ¼ teaspoon each black pepper and dried thyme per pound of chicken.
+So for a 6-pound chicken, I use 1 tablespoon salt and 1½ teaspoons each pepper and thyme.)

 3. Preheat the oven to 275℉ and roast: Let the chicken sit at room temperature while the oven is preheating or for up to an hour before cooking.
 Roast, uncovered, for 3-4 hours.
 If the chicken is smaller, cook on the low end of the time frame and vice-versa.
 But really, if you keep the chicken in a half hour longer than intended, it will still taste great.
 I’ve done this!